 We need a full-time instructor to teach in these core areas in order to help students meet Pathway goals.

 In terms of career and educational needs, our discipline is growing.

-Is your department affected by faculty on reassigned time.
+Is your department affected by faculty on reassigned time?
 If so, please discuss.

 Yes, we have faculty with reassigned time.
 Devon Smith (20%) is the Director of the Gender and Women's Studies program, which includes all the activities associated with managing the student club, creating multiple events each semester.
 She also oversees and plans Women's History Month (activities/presentations/events/panels) each Spring.
 In addition, she networks with community groups such as Planned Parenthood, The Clothesline Project on Sexual Assault Awareness, and other organizations to promote Gender and Women Studies students on campus.
 In addition to these activities, she is involved in creating the Gender and Woman's Studies pathway and mentors and advises students pursuing that degree.
-Jose Briceno (20%) is faculty director of Service Learning.
-This job involves working closely with faculty and staff to create, update, and implement service learning across the campus.
 Professor Briceno also works closely with the Transitions summer program advising and mentoring students as well as faculty for our Social Justice and Race/Ethnicity courses.
-Amber Colber will be serving as faculty advisor for Umoja (25%).
 In addition to these release-time positions, all other sociology faculty are involved in committees that require a great deal of time.
 Susan Miller serves on Faculty Senate, PC3H, is faculty advisor for Transitions (formerly incarcerated students), and is the PFF rep for the Climate Justice Taskforce.